Welcome to our first issue for 2018!

-With short-sleeve weather upon us (hooray!), what better time to shop for some new Mayberry T-shirts?
-We now have more than 40 different designs to choose from.
+We now have more than 40 different T-shirt designs to choose from.

 **** Chapter News ****

-That's our Chapter News for this issue.
-If your chapter has news or photos you'd like to share with The eBullet, please send them to Goober@imayberry.com.
+That's Chapter News for this round.
+If you have news or photos of your chapter activities that you want to share in The eBullet, please send your updates to Goober@imayberry.com.